OliverFjellander/HighresNWP/README.md

 <br><i> The remaining script have been produced by me </i><br>

 <li> <b>“Main_radarrun.py” </b>
 The script is used to aggregate the given radar data into hourly rainfall estimates with a horizontal resolution of 2.5x2.5km.
-This also means not producing files for days where there is missing data. </li>
+This also means not producing files for days where there is missing data. </li><br>

 <li><b>“Main_NWPrun.py” </b>
 Is used to aggregate the given DK750 data into hourly rainfall estimates with a horizontal resolution of 2.5x2.5km.
-This is done by seeing what NEA data is available, since the need to have the same time of forecast to be useful. </li> <br> <br>
+This is done by seeing what NEA data is available, since the need to have the same time of forecast to be useful. </li><br>

 <li> <b>“Main_NEArun.py” </b><br>
-Get the data within its’ own grid using zonal statistics like the others to ease the process.  </li>
+Get the data within its’ own grid using zonal statistics like the others to ease the process.  </li><br>

 <li> <b>“plotting_functions.py”</b> <br>
 <ul><li>“plot_together”.
-Plots two different data sources with their respective coordinates in a side-by-side view. </li> <br>
+Plots two different data sources with their respective coordinates in a side-by-side view. </li>
 <li>“plot_all”.
 Used to plot the radar product together with the two NWP products in a side-by-side view. </li>
 <li>“plot_3x3”.
 Plots used for example plots used in this thesis.
-Takes three different data sources and 3 different lead times. </li></ul><br> <br>
+Takes three different data sources and 3 different lead times. </li></ul><br>

 <li> <b>“Other_functions.py” </b><br>
 <ul><li> “precipitation_events”.
 Needs an input of dates and time where a rain gauge had an exceedance of a given threshold.
 This function compares which exceedance times that overlap with the available time of forecasts the NWP products.  </li>
 <li>“produce_zonalstat”.
 Produces zonal statistics depending on which data type was used as input.
 This is done as the method for producing a raster I different among the files and their projection is also different meaning different projections of the common grid is also needed.  </li>
 <li>“extract_zonalstat”.
 The zonal statistics form above is formatted in a dictionary, and a non-constant number of gridcells fit inside the common grid meaning that the sum should be divided with the count of cells which is available in this dictionary.  </li>
   <li>“zone-to_2d”.
 The zonal statistics are reshaped to fit the common grid.  </li>
 <li> “produce_gifs”.
 Produces several pictures using “plot_all” plotting function across multiple dates where matching of radar and NWP products has been made.</li>
 <li>“make_gif”.
-Produces gifs by collecting photos in an input-path into a duration of choice. </li> </ul>
+Produces gifs by collecting photos in an input-path into a duration of choice. </li> </ul><br>

- <li> <b>“Verification.py”</b>
+ <li> <b>“Verification.py”</b><br>
 <ul><li>“Fractional_skillscore” is the calculation of FSS depending on if it is an intensity of percentile that has been given. </li>
 <li>“Spatial_threshold_matrix”.
 Inputs a scale of scale and intensity to the function above.
 This is used for the function below. </li>
 <li>“produce_FSS_matrix”.
 Plots a matrix form series of FSS calculations one an intensity / scale view used in this thesis with a range of dates for different models.</li>